 This is not the self-satisfaction of the Vietnamese people but rather the assessment of foreigners.
-Recently, a YouTube channel of a Korean individual made a comparison between Vietnam and the other 9 Southeast Asian countries, and they recognized many distinctive differences in culture, religion, and even political systems.
+Recently, a YouTube channel run by a Korean made a comparison between Vietnam and the other 9 Southeast Asian countries, and they recognized many distinctive differences in culture, religion, and even political systems.
 This video attracted over 1 million views and more than 1000 comments, including some very long comments from Korean netizens.
 So why are we special?

 Since ancient times, the process of Indianization has occurred strongly towards the east, exemplified by the spread of Buddhism, with Buddhist missionaries traveling in two directions.
 The first direction went through present-day Myanmar, through Thailand, Laos, Cambodia, and all the way to central and southern Vietnam.
 Indian culture continued to spread to the southern regions, now known as Malaysia and Indonesia.
 This is now referred to as Southern Buddhism.
 The second direction saw Buddhist missionaries heading northeast, crossing the majestic Himalayas to reach Chinese territory, where they blended with Chinese culture, creating Northern Buddhism, which spread from China to other territories from Korea to Japan and, of course, down to Vietnam.